Why solving stale CRM data is the fastest path to sales follow-up

 - A clearer path from buyer signal to next action

-Rollout guidance for SMB and mid-market teams
+For Why solving stale CRM data is the fastest path to sales follow-up, ## Rollout guidance for SMB and mid-market teams

 The smartest rollout starts with one path where the friction is already obvious and measurable.
 Start with the follow-up motion where timing matters most, then route the freshest signal into that path first.
 Keep the first scope narrow enough that the team can see whether timing, ownership, or reporting trust improves, then expand only after the operating model proves itself.

-This sequencing matters because it prevents automation from becoming another abstract initiative.
+For Why solving stale CRM data is the fastest path to sales follow-up, this sequencing matters because it prevents automation from becoming another abstract initiative.
 The team sees a concrete workflow become cleaner first, and that makes it much easier to align around the next expansion.
 Progress compounds when the operating pattern is reused instead of reinvented.

 Closing perspective